-- (A) Construction of Improvements: No final plat shall be approved by the Planning Commission or accepted for recording by the County Clerk until all required improvements herein listed are constructed and approved by the appropriate officials having jurisdiction, unless a bond is posted as in B below. - (B) Security Bond or Certified Check: In lieu of such prior construction as in 4.2 A above the approving authority may accept a security bond or certified check based on detailed cost estimates prepared by a registered engineer, running to the approving authority sufficient to cover the estimated cost of the required improvements.
-The bond or check shall be subject to the condition that the improvements will be completed within one year after approval of the final plat.
+- (A) Construction of Improvements: No final plat shall be approved by the Planning Commission or accepted for recording by the County Clerk until all required improvements herein listed are constructed and approved by the appropriate officials having jurisdiction, unless a bond is posted as in B below. - (B) Irrevocable Letter of Credit (ILOC) or Certified Check: In lieu of such prior construction as in 4.2 A above the approving legislative body may accept an irrevocable letter of credit or certified check based on detailed cost estimates prepared by a registered engineer, running to the approving legislative body sufficient to cover the estimated cost of the required improvements.
+The irrevocable letter of credit or check shall be subject to the condition that the improvements will be completed within three (3) years after approval of the final plat; unless an extension has been granted by the applicable legislative body.